arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 NHST is not the only way to infer information about a population from a sample!

-Another popular approach is Bayesian inference, named for [Thomas Bayes](https://en.wikipedia.org/wiki/Thomas_Bayes), who forumulated the [theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) on which it is based.
+Another popular approach is Bayesian inference, named for [Thomas Bayes](https://en.wikipedia.org/wiki/Thomas_Bayes), who formulated the [theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) on which it is based.
 Briefly, Bayes' theorem tells us how to update the probability of something given new evidence.

 <div class = "learn-more">